ohandyya/data_scientist_learning/README.md

         3. Creating a website where user can interact with the new model
         4. Creating an stand-alone tool (say, a Docker image) for user to run the model locally
     - Traditionally, this is what data scientists do.
-5. Implement the model in production
+5. Implement model in production
     - Traditionally, this is what data engineers or software engineers do.
     - However, since the data scientist is the one who create the algorithm, it is inevitable for the data scientist to be heavily involved in the productionalization process.
 In some small-mid size companies, it is also not uncommon to ask the data scientist to write production code, or at least part of it.